Hyomoto/FAST/README.md

 * destroy() - Destroys the internal ds_list.
 * toString() - Returns the list as a comma-separated string.
 #### DsTree
-The DsTree is a walkable tree data structure with support for custom data types, symbolic links and branch copying.
+A walkable branching data structure with support for custom data types, symbolic links and deep copying.
 Must be destroyed with destroy() to prevent memory leak.
 * seek( a ) - Returns the branch at a.
 * lock( a ) - Sets a to be read-only.
 * unlock( a ) - Sets a to be writable.